Cricket giants: Ben Stokes and KL Rahul face off

 Can you still remember your first game?

 Absolutely!
 My first major game was when I was 11-years-old.
-I travelled from Mangalore to Bangalore for an Under-13 selection game and scored 26 runs in both innings.
-I remember my second game, too, because I got 100!
+I travelled from Mangluru to Bengaluru for an Under-13 selection game and scored 26 runs in both innings.
+I remember my second game too, because I got 100!
 I always wanted to be a cricketer, but I didn't know if I had the skills or the talent to play professionally in a country like India, which has so many talented players – especially when you come from a small town with no history of guys who had played cricket at any significant level.

 I told myself that I was going to dedicate every moment I had to making it in the sport.
 I would be up at 5am to practise.
 I had to: my parents weren't super-strict when I was growing up, but they had a few rules and they told me that if my grades started going down they would pull the plug on cricket.
 I had to find a way of combining both.
 When you're 10 or 11, you don’t care about sleeping anyway, do you?
 You'd be awake for 24 hours, seven days in a row, if you needed to.